As Tropical Storm Jerry churns in the Atlantic, Priscilla and a nor'easter threaten US with flooding

 Priscilla had approached major hurricane status Tuesday before weakening to a tropical storm on Wednesday.

-The storm is expected to move into the southwestern U.S. as it weakens further and flood watches have been issued for parts of Arizona, California and Nevada.
+The storm is expected to move into the southwestern U.S. as it weakens further.
+Flood watches have been issued for parts of Arizona, California and Nevada.

 Meanwhile, the former tropical storm Octave dissipated Thursday about 360 miles (580 kilometers) off the southern tip of Baja California, the hurricane center said.